pingcap/docs-dm/en/deploy-a-dm-cluster-using-tiup.md

 ## Step 5: Check the status of the deployed DM cluster

-For example, execute the following command to check the status of the `dm-test` cluster:
+To check the status of the `dm-test` cluster, execute the following command:

 {{< copyable "shell-regular" >}}